carmenbianca/report-liferay/report.md

 - Implementation speed.
 Python is an excellent language in which to write rapid prototypes [@rossum-1998].
-- The same article describes Python as a good "glue" language.
+- Gluing things together.
+The same article describes Python as a good "glue" language.
 Given that three file formats, a call to Gradle, and an API call all need to be glued together, Python is an excellent choice.
 - Parsing data files.
-Drawing from my own experience, Java is not an easy language with which to handle JSON-like files, owing to its statically typed nature.
+Drawing from my own experience, Java is not an easy language with which to handle text-encoded data files, owing to its statically typed nature.
 Python's dynamic typing makes it much easier to parse files when you are not certain what type you will encounter in a data file.

 Because I am writing a prototype, the final prototype could be converted to Java code by an in-house engineer.